06 September 2022, 4 min read

 Purposeful marketing is not a logo design, ad campaign or new website; these are tactics that, in and of themselves, won’t produce remarkable, dependable nor sustainable results.

-When I sought to redefine my own company’s marketing approach, I almost made the same mistake so many of my former clients were making.
-I thought I just needed to find a personal branding expert – someone to come up with a clever strapline and catchy messaging for me.
+When I sought to redefine my own business' marketing approach, I almost made the same mistake so many of my former clients were making.
+I was tempted to turn to a personal branding expert – someone to come up with a clever strapline and catchy messaging for me.
+Of course, I knew from all my client work that this wasn’t enough.
+Branding and marketing must be embedded in purpose and emanate out from culture to be authentic, powerful and effective.

-That led me to and through the much deeper process of becoming purpose-driven and purpose-ful.
+I committed to the much deeper process of becoming purpose-driven and purpose-ful.
 We zero in on the fundamental purpose of our work.
-We commit to building a business that will fulfill that purpose.
+We commit to building a business that will fulfil that purpose.
 We articulate and commit to the values, culture and business model that support it.
-And then we create the branding and marketing that announces our commitment to the public, which attracts a long-lasting flow of customers, clients, partners, revenue and growth.
+And then we create the branding and marketing that announces our commitment to the public, which attracts a long-lasting flow of customers, clients, partners and revenue.

 My business is now to help other businesses articulate and announce their purpose through truly purposeful marketing.
-It starts with deep understanding: why the business exists, what the CEO and/or board of directors believe they are there to do, what difference they want their business to make.
-I apply my ability to join everything up and a rigorous process to ‘find the thread’ that runs from the leadership’s values, their company’s purpose, through culture and strategy, to reveal itself in its branding and marketing.
+It starts with deep understanding: why the business exists, what the CEO and/or board of directors believe they are there to do, how employees find meaning and motivation, what positive impact they want their business to make.
+I apply my ability to join everything up and a rigorous process to ‘find the thread’ that runs from the leadership’s values, their organisation’s purpose, through culture and strategy, to reveal itself in its branding and marketing and impact.

 Every business, any business, can be purposeful